walkamongus/sssd/README.markdown

 ###Parameters

-* `mkhomedir`: Defaults to 'disabled'.
-Set to 'enabled' to enable auto-creation of home directories on user login
+* `mkhomedir`: Boolean.
+Defaults to true.
+Enables auto-creation of home directories on user login
 * `use_legacy_packages`: Boolean.
 Defaults to false.
 Set to true to install the legacy 'libsss_sudo and 'libsss_autofs' packages.
 These packages were absorbed into the 'sssd-common' package.
 * `config`: A hash of configuration options stuctured like the sssd.conf file.
 Array values will be joined into comma-separated lists.
 * `manage_idmap`: Boolean.
 Defaults to true.
 Set to false to disable management of the idmap package
-* `include_default_config`: Boolean.
-Defaults to true.
-Set to false to disable unmanaged default entries in 'sssd.conf'.
 * `manage_authconfig`: Boolean.
 Defaults to true.
 Set to false to disable management of the authconfig package

 For example: